scutoids/Modern-Calculator-Application-Project/README.md

 - User feedback storage: Store user-submitted feedback in the MySQL database.

 ## Version
 There are three versions of this app: 1.0, 2.0, and 3.0.
 Why so many versions?
-Because this app is a school project and I spent a lot of time thinking about what features it should have.
-Once I decided on the features, I added them to the app.
-I decided to split it into multiple versions and add new features I thought of in each version, so that I can incorporate my ideas into the app.
-This app is not perfect yet, and I will continue to add new features in the future.
+Because this app is a school project, I spent a lot of time thinking about what features it should have, or which features need more time to design.
+Once I decided or completed the features, I added them to the app.
+I decided to split it into multiple versions, adding new features that I thought of in each version, so that I can incorporate my ideas into the app.

 - Version 1.0